yuhouq/yuhouq.github.io/papers.md

 ### Selected Peer Reviewed Papers/代表性同行评议论文

-* Zhang Yang., Xie, Yinghua, Li, Longfei, Houqiang Yu*.
+* Zhang Yang., Xie, Yinghua, Li, Longfei, Yu Houqiang*.
 (2024).
 How is public discussion as reflected in WeChat articles different from scholarly research in China?
 An empirical study of metaverse.
 Scientometrics, 129(1), 473-495. https://doi.org/10.1007/s11192-023-04892-2

 * Yu, H., Yao R. (2023).
 How are Policy Document Mentions to Academic Papers Accumulated?
 Proceeding of the 2023 ASIST Annual Meeting.
 London, UK.